jangot/table-server/docs/chrome-control-logic.md

 - [x] Dependencies: who calls Chrome logic (startup, Telegram); idle-server does not trigger navigation.
 - [x] isChromeAlive: current implementation and recommended CDP-based check for the new project.

-The document should allow a developer in the new repository to implement control of an already-running Chrome instance without reading the current codebase; all modules/files referenced in the analysis are covered in the sections above.
+The document should allow a developer in the new repository to implement control of an already-running Chrome instance without reading the current codebase; all behaviour described above is covered with examples.